CodeSadhu/CodeSadhu/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on MERN Stack
+- 🌱 I’m currently a student of Computer Engineering studying at [SKNCOE, Pune](http://cms.sinhgad.edu/sinhgad_engineering_institutes/skncoe_vadgaon/institute_details.aspx).
+I'm passionate about Mobile App technologies, Cloud technologies and contributing docs when I'm free!
+- 🤔 I’m looking for help on Computer Vision, MERN Stack and Machine Learning
+- 💬 Ask me about App Development!
+- 📫 How to reach me: [Shoot a mail anytime!](patwardhanatharva6@gmail.com)
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: The animal in the Github Logo is an Octo-puss!
+Get it? :grinning:

 <!--
 **CodeSadhu/CodeSadhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.